Skip to content

 Special Session 2

-For this special session, ServCollab will invite service research scholars who have studied the service system problems that worsen the refugee crisis and NGO refugee agency leaders who work directly with refugees seeking asylum.
-Since the QUIS conference will take place in Rome in 2025, we will focus most of our attention on the needs of refugees who perilously journey across the Mediterranean Sea to seek asylum.
-We will invite the founder of Agenzia Habeshia, Dr. Abba Mussie Zerai Yosief.
-Dr. Yosief is a childhood friend of Samuel Sebhatu, a professor at Karlstad University in Sweden who works with ServCollab.
-Agenzia Habeshia is an Italian refugee agency based in Rome.
-We also hope to invite refugee agency representatives from Greece and Spain.
+For this special session, ServCollab invited serviced research scholars who have studied the service system problems that worsen the refugee crisis and NGO refugee agency leaders who work directly with refugees seeking asylum.
+Since the QUIS conference is taking place in Rome, we focus our attention on the needs of refugees who perilously journey across the Mediterranean Sea to seek asylum in Italy.

 Special Session 3